 Polio and Children in Need Charity is actively involved at several sites including the villages of Oroong, Tapour and Bat Trong and Ormal.

-Secondary School with Teachers Accommodation
+2019 New Secondary School with Teachers Accommodation at Oroong

 In2019, Polio and Children in Need Charity working with Build Your Future Today, a local charity in Cambodia, funded the building of a secondary school with on-campus accommodation for four teachers in the village of Oroong.
 The school benefits children of not only Oroong, but those from two neighbouring villages, Trapieng Popel and Trapieng Tmar, as well.
 Currently, 100 students are enrolled in the school.